Ford Focus (fourth generation): ST

+In September 2022, Ford revealed "Track Pack" for updated Focus ST. This adds to Editon spec Pirelli P Zero Corsas tyres, front 4-pot 363 mm brakes from Mach-E and new Ford Performance seats.
+Aesthetically Track Pack retains black accents for this once with different exterior colours.
+All of this should make the ST Track Pack more resilient on track days.

+In April 2024, Ford introduced "Edition" for updated Focus ST. It combines 2.3‑litre EcoBoost petrol engine, six-speed manual, KW coilover adjustable suspension set to Nurburgring setting, front 4-pot 363 mm brakes, flow-formed alloy 19" wheels and Pirelli P Zero Corsas tyres.
+Comfort part is ensured by standard fitment of (based on most ordered options) Driver Assist pack, 675 W B&O Premium Sound System and Winter Pack.
+Exterior colour is Azura Blue with High Gloss Black accents.
+Inside there is Motion Blue stitching for the Ford Performance seats, steering wheel, gear shift gaiter, centre console knee pads and floor mats.
+All of this should make it the most complete road- and track- ready version.

 2022 refresh

 In June 2022, the Focus received an update in Europe which includes the addition of a new electrified powertrain and some minor changes to the equipment list.
-A mild hybrid powertrain was introduced, which is called the EcoBoost Hybrid engine, a mild hybrid version of Ford’s 1.0-litre turbocharged three-cylinder with 125 PS and 155 PS, both with a 6-speed manual transmission.
+A mild hybrid powertrain was introduced, which is called the EcoBoost Hybrid engine, a mild hybrid version of Ford's 1.0-litre turbocharged three-cylinder with 125 PS and 155 PS, both with a 6-speed manual transmission.
 With the EcoBoost Hybrid, the standard alternator is replaced with a belt-driven integrated starter-generator (BISG), enabling energy recuperation during braking and coasting to charge a 48-volt lithium-ion battery pack located beneath the front passenger seat.

 Ford has also introduced a configurable 12.3-inch digital instrument cluster.
 The new Connected variant comes as standard with a wireless charging pad, a SYNC 3 infotainment system with navigation, adaptive cruise control, front and rear parking sensors and a rearview camera.

-Meanwhile, the ST-Line and Active gain dual-zone climate control, auto-dimming rear-view mirror, rain-sensing wipers and keyless entry as standard kit.
+Meanwhile, the ST-Line and Active feature dual-zone climate control, auto-dimming rear-view mirror, rain-sensing wipers and Ford's proprietary door-mounted keypad system, marketed as its Securicode.
 ST-Line X models come with a larger roof spoiler and the Active X gets a black headliner.